PolyhedronStudio/Polyhedron-Engine/README.md

   - [ ] Server Game
     - Get rid of the g_local, and just have each .cpp file do its own .h file, include only those that are required.
 - [ ] Messaging/Networking - Marked as // MSG: !! ...
+  - [ ] Look into UDP packet size limit, what do we do about this?
   - [ ] Remove the 5 / 3 bits method in the network cmd.
 This way we can have 0-254 client and server commands being networked.
   - [ ] Figure out all the ifdefs and what not for diff Q2 protocols.
 Remove them, choose the best option to keep, and set us up for our own version protocol.
   - [X] Change the fact that message_packet_t now uses a short array, instead of a vec3_t for the position.